-Applicants for discretionary rate relief should note that some of the cost of awards of such relief is borne by the Council.
-As such, in determining the level of relief to be granted, the Council must have regard to its budgetary position.
-Although the Council will aim to achieve equality between organisations in terms of the level of relief that it grants, this might not always be possible.
-The Council has the right, subject to giving the requisite notice required by law, to vary the level of relief that it has previously granted either in respect of a particular organisation or in respect of a class of organisation or to all organisations in receipt of relief.
+In determining the level of relief to be granted, the Council must have regard to its budgetary position.
+Although the Council will aim to achieve equality between applicants in terms of the level of relief that it grants, this might not always be possible.
+The Council has the right, subject to giving the requisite notice required by law, to vary or terminate the level of relief that it has previously granted either in respect of a particular organisation/business or in respect of a class of organisation/business or to all organisations/businesses in receipt of relief.